 Fine silver, like gold, is a soft metal that does not tarnish.

 Pieces are oxidized as desired with liver of sulfur.
 Do not use silver polish on your piece unless you want to remove the patina.
-If your piece begins to look dull, gently but firmly rub with a soft, dry, clean cloth (the corner of a t-shirt works great) to polish and shine.
-"Moonshine" or "sunshine" type metal polishing cloths are the best option for polishing fine silver.
+If your piece begins to look dull, gently but firmly rub with the yellow Sunshine polishing cloth provided with all metallic orders.

-Avoid subjecting your piece to undue wear and tear - it will last a lifetime or longer if it is well cared for.
+Avoid subjecting your piece to undue wear and tear, exposure to water (especially salt water) - it will last a lifetime or longer if it is well cared for.

 Depending on wear, the dark patina will gradually age to plain silver on smooth sections.